faeezshaikh/turboarb2/README.md

-Ionic Cloud - Push Notification
-Login Page styling - remaining pages
+Reset Password when tested with invalid or unpresent email does a 400 bad request with no response to user on UI.
+Error Msgs on Login and Registration
 Populate All Exams
 Share Mesage Verbiage - Happy path with URL Links and imgs Test Sharing on Device
 Testing

+Login Page styling - remaining pages
+Change username to email on Login and Reg Pages

+Nice to have:
+1. Ionic Cloud - Push Notification
+2. Phone back button give warning - about to abort

+Disable Prev, Next messages on last first items.
 Warning message before 'Submit'
 Toast for Social sharing
 bug: Timer up causes page to crash when scrollToTop fails on menu list home page.